-Severe mania can be psychotic - the person loses contact with reality and may experience delusions (false beliefs), especially of a grandiose ("I am the President"), religious ("I am God") or sexual nature, and hallucinations (hearing voices or seeing visions).
-Psychotic mania my be difficult to distinguish from schizophrenia and, indeed, mistaking the former for the latter in not uncommon.
+Severe mania can caase psychosis - the person loses contact with reality and may experience delusions (false beliefs), especially of a grandiose ("I am the President"), religious ("I am God") or sexual nature, and hallucinations (e.g. hearing voices or seeing visions).
+Psychotic mania may be difficult to distinguish from schizophrenia and, indeed, mistaking the former for the latter is not uncommon.

-During a manic episode, judgement is often greatly impaired as evidenced by excessive spending, reckless behaviour's involving driving, abuse of drugs and alcohol and sexual indiscretion, and impulsive, sometimes catastrophic business decisions.
-You may feel unusually "high", euphoric, or irritable (or appearing this way to those who know you well).
+During a manic episode, judgement is often greatly impaired as evidenced by excessive spending, reckless behaviour involving driving, abuse of drugs and alcohol, sexual indiscretion, and impulsive, or catastrophic business decisions.
+You may feel unusually high, euphoric or irritable (or appear this way to those who know you well).